cert-manager/website/content/docs/contributing/external-issuers.md

 main cert-manager repository, cert-manager also supports out-of-tree external issuers, and treats them the same as in-tree issuer types.

 This document is for people looking to _create_ external issuers.
-For more information on how to install and configure external issuer types, read the [configuration documentation](../configuration/external.md).
+For a list of example external issuers, see the [issuers page](../configuration/issuers.md).

 ## General Overview